 Formigas and Dollabarat – Sao Miguel

 For mantas and mobulas, you can't beat Formigas and Dollabarat.
 Although this site can be reached from the shores of San Miguel and Santa Marina, we recommend taking an overnight trip aboard the Water & Wind liveaboard for a more relaxed setting.
-The site consists of two submerged pinnacles that rise from the seabed, attracting all manner of pelagics, think mantas, mobulas, sharks, big-eyed tunas, wahoos and barracuda - all in 40 metre visibility.
+The site consists of two submerged pinnacles that rise from the seabed, attracting all manner of pelagics, think mantas, mobulas, sharks, big-eyed tunas, wahoos and barracuda - all in 40m visibility.

 Level: Advanced